 - 1. Where the Previous Collective Agreement does not provide for twice-monthly payments of annual salary, the following shall become and remain part of the Collective Agreement. - 2.
-Except where options exist for payment over twelve (12) months and an employee elects that option, an employee shall be paid her/his annual salary in twenty (20) twice-monthly payments from September to June.
+Except where an employee elects to receive payments over twelve months pursuant to article B.8. an employee shall be paid her/his annual salary in twenty (20) twice-monthly payments from September to June.
 A mid month payment of not less than 40% of monthly salary shall be paid to each employee. - 3.
 Where there is an alternate payment procedure for the month of December, such alternate payment procedure may continue, subject to the agreement of the employer and the local.